Christian country music: Country gospel musicians

-In the past, most Christian country music was recorded by groups with southern gospel flair like the Oak Ridge Boys, Mercy River Boys, The Cook Family Singers, Red Sovine, The Louvin Brothers and The Carter Family.
-Eventually, more mainstream country artists—ranging from Loretta Lynn and Dolly Parton to Alabama and Alan Jackson—recorded gospel albums while continuing to record secular music.
-Johnny Cash, a devout Christian despite living a troubled life, recorded several best-selling gospel albums and always included a Christian song in his concerts.
-Ray Stevens, a musician known primarily for his comedy and novelty recordings, also recorded an album of Christian music and mixed Christian themes in his serious ("Everything is Beautiful," stressing unity) and novelty (for instance, "Mississippi Squirrel Revival," which had a theme of repentance) mainstream releases.
+In the past, most Christian country music was recorded by musicians with southern gospel flair like the Oak Ridge Boys, Grandpa Jones, Webb Pierce, Red Sovine, Mercy River Boys, The Louvin Brothers, and the Carter Family.
+More mainstream country artists, ranging from Loretta Lynn and Dolly Parton to Alabama and Alan Jackson, recorded gospel albums while continuing to record secular music.
+Johnny Cash, a devout Christian, recorded several best-selling gospel albums and included a Christian song during his concerts.
+Webb Pierce released the album Faith Hope and Love, which included the gospel song "I Love Him Dearly".
+Ray Stevens, a musician known primarily for his comedy and novelty recordings, recorded an album of Christian music.
+Songs included "Everything is Beautiful" and "Mississippi Squirrel Revival".
+Although the Oak Ridge Boys began releasing secular country songs in the late 1970s, they maintained their gospel roots by recording religious material and performing gospel songs in their concerts, as well as producing songs stressing Christian values and family unity.

-Although The Oak Ridge Boys began releasing secular country songs in the late 1970s, they always maintained their gospel roots by recording religious material and performing gospel songs in their concerts, as well as releasing songs stressing Christian values and family unity.
-The Mercy River Boys released their debut album, Breakout (Canaan Records) in 1979, firmly establishing the new Christian Country genre.
-Don Cusic (Billboard Magazine, Vol. 90, No 31), credits Canaan Records for creating a band to crossover into country music, improving “what is essentially a good product (gospel) and made it become commercially viable.”
+The Mercy River Boys released their debut album, Breakout (via Canaan Records) in 1979, firmly establishing the new Christian Country genre.
+Don Cusic (Billboard Magazine, Vol. 90, No 31), credits Canaan Records for creating a band to crossover into country music, improving "what is essentially a good product (gospel) and made it become commercially viable."
 The Mercy River Boys charted hits in Country, Southern Gospel and on traditional Gospel formats.
 Other gospel groups followed the Oak Ridge Boys and the Mercy River Boys into Christian Country music.

 At times, gospel and Christian-themed songs earned mass mainstream appeal.
-Among the most popular of these songs included "Why Me" by Kris Kristofferson (1973, a plea for God's guidance and forgiveness), "The Seeker" by Dolly Parton (1975, a spiritual), "One Day at a Time" by Cristy Lane (1980, co-written by Kristofferson), "Three Wooden Crosses" by Randy Travis (2003, where a prostitute gives birth to a man who eventually becomes a preacher), "Long Black Train" by Josh Turner (2003, about resisting temptation from Satan and following the Lord instead); "Jesus, Take the Wheel" by Carrie Underwood (2005, where a woman turns to Christ) and "When I Get Where I'm Going" by Brad Paisley (2006, about the afterlife).
+Among the most popular of these songs included "Why Me" by Kris Kristofferson (1973), "The Seeker" by Dolly Parton (1975), "One Day at a Time" by Cristy Lane (1980), "Three Wooden Crosses" by Randy Travis (2003), "Long Black Train" by Josh Turner (2003), "Jesus, Take the Wheel" by Carrie Underwood (2005), and "When I Get Where I'm Going" by Brad Paisley (2006).